Narwel99/Selective-attention-in-VLMs/README.md

 ### Phase 1: Biologically-Inspired Preprocessing (Manual.ipynb)
 This notebook provides a custom interface to guide the segmentation process:
  - **Interactive Selection:** Add/remove points to define objects of interest.(points will create a bounding box to the object, that will be display right after the selection)
- - **Vizualisation:** travels accross videos frames or differents videos.
+ - **Visualization:** travels accross videos frames or differents videos.
  - **Automated Tracking:** Leverages SAM to track and segment causal agents across all frames.
  - **Output Generation:** Saves .npy masks, bounding boxes, and IDs for the next phase.